Skip to main content

 The private key is at the location you chose and the public key is at the same location with a ".pub" suffix.

-Add the Deploy Key
+Adding the Deploy Key

-1. To add a "Deploy Key", go to your repository Settings Deploy Keys and press on "Add deploy key" button.
+1. To add a "Deploy Key", go to your repository Settings Deploy Keys and press on the "Add deploy key" button.

 Add Deploy Key Step 1